R2Northstar/NorthstarWiki/docs/faq.md

 [basic-listen-server.md](hosting-a-server-with-northstar/basic-listen-server.md)
 {% endcontent-ref %}

-### Q: Can I use Northstar to play singleplayer?
+### Q: Can I use Northstar to play the campaign?

-A: No single player is not supported at the moment, so you'll need to use the vanilla client.
-A [co-op single player mod is planned](https://github.com/R2Northstar/NorthstarMods/tree/main/Northstar.Coop) but development is currently halted in favour of focussing on multiplayer content.
+A: The campaign can be played using Northstar but for the best experience it is recommended to use vanilla.
+A [co-op campaign mod is in development](https://github.com/R2Northstar/NorthstarMods/tree/main/Northstar.Coop) and it will be made available when it is finished.

 ### Q: I get an error saying "Showing user info for UID 0 on hardware" and can't connect to servers